THE 2017 JUDGES

 Peter Witton is Director & Co-Founder of Anthem Asia.
 He has extensive experience in corporate communications, public relations, publishing and journalism, humanitarian and development communications.
 Before joining Anthem Asia, Mr. Witton led Asia-Pacific communications for Habitat for Humanity International.
 Previously, he was regional vice president for Ruder Finn Asia and, earlier, owned a communications agency and publishing house in Hong Kong.
 He holds a master’s degree in mass communications from the University of Leicester and is a graduate of the University of Kent at Canterbury.
 Mr. Witton chairs the board of Habitat for Humanity China.

-Jennifer Wu is a senior consultant with Mars Incorporated and previously led corporate affairs for Wrigley in the Asia Pacific region and the multi-segment corporate affairs for Mars, Incorporated in China.
+Jennifer Wu was until 2016 a senior consultant with Mars Incorporated and previously led corporate affairs for Wrigley in the Asia Pacific region and the multi-segment corporate affairs for Mars, Incorporated in China.
 A PR executive with more than two decades of experiences in the corporate communications, public affairs and marketing communications.
 Ms Wu had a very diverse career.
 Before Wrigley/Mars, her career ranged from working as a tour guide shortly after graduation in China, then as a translator at the United Nations in New York, and then as a manager in a Chinese government agency in Guangzhou, to being a consultant with investment consulting firms in Hong Kong.
 She joined Wrigley in 1992 and had worked in Hong Kong, Australia and China in various leadership roles.

 Gloria Xu is Government Affairs General Manager, Greater China, at Dow Chemical.
 Prior to that she was Head of Government and Public Affairs of Standard Chartered China.
 Prior to joining Standard Chartered in August 2011, Gloria worked for 10 years for DuPont, first as Public Affairs Manager of North China region and then Government Affairs Manager for whole China from 2005 to 2011.
 She built up the DuPont China government affairs team and led the company’s advocacy initiatives in areas such as market-access, policy development, licensing, standard-setting, IP protection, joint-venture, science and technology exchanges.